Wasknijper/MWD-ContextualStoryApp/README.md

 There might be a possiblity in the future to allow other user to make and publish stories through this app, but this will need to be decided by the project owner.

+##URL
+https://mwd-contextualstoryapp.herokuapp.com/, login with admin@email.nl and password admin.
+You cannot add new users for testing without being added to the facebook developer app.

 ##Features
 For feature list see issues.
 [Current sprint](https://github.com/Wasknijper/MWD-ContextualStoryApp/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Sprint+2%22)